How Is Asthma Diagnosed?

 There are two general types of asthma medications:

 Anti-inflammatory drugs are taken daily to control asthma and prevent asthma attacks.
 Inhaled corticosteroids are the most popular and most likely to be effective anti-inflammatory medications for most people suffering from asthma.
 They reduce swelling and mucus production in the airways, making them less likely to react to triggers.
-Inhaled corticosteroids include beclomethasone (QVAR), budesonide (Pulmicort), fluticasone (Flovent), flunisolide (Aerobid), and ciclesonide (Alvesco) all of which are usually taken twice-a-day, and mometasone (Asmanex) which may control asthma in some patients when taken just once-a-day.
+Inhaled corticosteroids include beclomethasone (QVAR), budesonide (Pulmicort), fluticasone (Flovent), flunisolide (Aerobid, Aerospan), and ciclesonide (Alvesco) all of which are usually taken twice-a-day, and mometasone (Asmanex) and fluticasone furoate (Arnuity Ellipta), which may control asthma in some patients when taken just once-a-day.

 Two other popular types of anti-inflammatory medications include the leukotriene modifier pills monteleukast (Singulair), which can be taken just once a day, zafirlukast (Accolate) taken twice a day, and zileutin (Zyflo) taken four times a day.
 The third type of anti-inflammatory drug is the inhaled cromones: cromolyn (Intal) and nedocromil (Tilade).

 Bronchodilators relieve the symptoms of asthma by temporarily relaxing the muscle bands that tighten around the airways.
 As a result, breathing improves for about four hours for the short-acting bronchodilators and for about 12 hours for the long-acting inhaled bronchodilators.
-Caffeine is a short-acting bronchodilator found in many beverages, but it is less effective and more likely to cause side-effects when compared to prescription bronchodilators.
-Short-acting inhaled bronchodilators include the highly popular rescue inhaler albuterol (Ventolin, Proventil, ProAir, and a generic, called salbutamol in Europe) and the new L-albuterol (Xopenex) with the potential advantage of fewer side-effects for some patients.
+Short-acting inhaled bronchodilators include the highly popular rescue inhaler albuterol (Ventolin, Proventil, ProAir, and a generic, called salbutamol in Europe) and the new Levalbuterol (Xopenex) with the potential advantage of fewer side-effects for some patients.
 Long-acting inhaled bronchodilators include salmeterol (Serevent) and formoterol (Foradil or Oxis).
 When an inhaled corticosteroid is not adequately controlling asthma, a long-acting bronchodilator is often added.
+According to the FDA, for safety reasons, these long-acting medications should only be used in combination with another controller medication and only for as long as necessary to regain control.
 Three inhalers combine these two types of asthma controller medications: Advair Diskus (fluticasone in one of three doses, plus salmeterol), Symbicort (budesonide plus formoterol), and Dulera Inhalation Aerosol (mometasone plus formoterol).